 Remuneration policy statement

-Within the Royal London Group, there are a number of investment firms who are authorised and regulated by the Financial Conduct Authority (FCA) and need to comply with the requirements of the FCA Remuneration Code (the Code), and as required by the Capital Requirements Directive IV (CRDIV).
+Within Royal London Group, there are a number of firms who are authorised and regulated by the Financial Conduct Authority (FCA) or the Prudential Regulation Authority (PRA) which need to comply with either the requirements of the FCA Remuneration Code (the Code) and/or the PRA Policy and Supervisory Statements on Remuneration.

-The following companies are subject to the Code:
+The following companies are subject to either the Code or the PRA Policy and Supervisory Statements on Remuneration:

 - Royal London Asset Management Limited (FCA No 141665)